roc-lang/roc/www/content/abilities.md

 The `Sort` Ability defines the `compare` function, which can be used to compare two values for ordering.

-`Sort` is not derived for `Str` as working with utf-8 strings which is a variable length encoding scheme is complex and is achived through a dedicated library such as [roc-lang/unicode](https://github.com/roc-lang/unicode).
+`Sort` is not derived for `Str` as working with utf-8 strings which is a variable length encoding scheme is complex and is achieved through a dedicated library such as [roc-lang/unicode](https://github.com/roc-lang/unicode).

 **Proposed Definition** of the `Sort` Ability.